FuncoLand: Store expansion

 From fiscal 1991 to fiscal 1993, FuncoLand grew from three retail stores to 56 locations; In its 1993 annual report, Funco attributed this rapid growth to the increasing momentum of the video game industry and the retailer's unique niche and model.
 The company's first store outside the Minneapolis–Saint Paul area was opened in Dallas in April 1992.
 On July 13, 1992, it opened the first Chicago-area location in Bloomingdale.
 On September 22 and 25, 1992, it opened the first south suburban Chicago-area locations in Orland Park and Matteson respectively.
 FuncoLand opened its first Milwaukee-area store in January 1993.

 On May 11, 1993, the first FuncoLand location in McHenry County, Illinois opened in Crystal Lake, bringing its total number of locations to 62.
-By June 1994, the retailer expanded into the East Coast with locations in the New York, Delaware Valley and Washington–Baltimore areas, making for a total of 117 stores.
+By June 1994, the retailer expanded into the East Coast with locations in the New York, Philadelphia and Washington–Baltimore areas, making for a total of 117 stores.
 Locations in Boston, Houston and Kansas City were also established during fiscal 1995.
 The chain opened 72 additional stores throughout fiscal 1995, and the company stated that it planned to open 120 new stores over the next two years.
 However, an industry-wide slump and a nosedive in the company's stock price resulted in the cancellation of these planned openings, leaving the total number of stores at the end of 1995 at 182.

 The company experienced renewed prosperity during 1996 and successfully expanded into the West Coast by opening nine stores in the San Francisco Bay Area, inspiring it to increase the pace of opening new stores by planning to open 40 within 1997.
 Funco's West Coast expansion continued into fiscal 1998, in which it opened its first Greater Sacramento location on June 28, 1997, as well as eight locations in Seattle.
 During the same period, the first Greater Cincinnati locations were opened in October 1997, and additional markets were established in Columbus, St. Louis, Indianapolis and Louisville.
 FuncoLand's 300th location was opened in Nashville on November 28, 1998.
 Other markets opened in fiscal 1999 include Los Angeles, Hampton Roads, Richmond, Austin, San Antonio, Memphis, and Pittsburgh.

 FuncoLand's final store count at the time of its acquisition was reported at 406.
 Within the chain's lifespan, Fortune had twice listed it as one of the fastest-growing businesses in America, once in 1994 and again in 1998.